Pension planning 2026

 Pension architecture, read properly.

 We've been running pension-architecture reviews since 2017.
 Banking 3a vs insurance 3a — we say 'banking 3a is the cleaner answer' more often than the market suggests we should, because most households don't have a coverage gap that warrants the insurance-3a wrap.
-Free, 45 minutes, in English, with Hans.
+Free, 45 minutes, in English, with Nicole.
 The disclosure isn't marketing — it's the conversation.

-Book your structure review with Hans
+Book your first Swiss insurance review